For laws about dead bodies and funerals see the separate page.

 In Scotland, a death must be registered within 8 days – and this must be done before burial or cremation.

-Since 2016, there is a legal hierarchy of who can arrange a funeral, unless the deceased person has made an ‘arrangements on death declaration’.
+The Scottish Government plans to introduce a legal hierarchy of who can arrange a funeral, unless the deceased person has made an ‘arrangements on death declaration’.
+This has not yet come into force.
+(January 2018).

 The person who is arranging the funeral can do as much or as little as they want.
 People usually want to take into account any wishes left by the deceased, but there is no legal need to do this.